joseteodoro/WhereIsMySon/README.md

 ## Requirements

 - You have to have jdk8+ on your machine;
+- You have to have maven configured on your path;
 - You have to have a RabbitMQ running on `localhost:5672` and mysql running on `localhost:3306` with the schema `whereismyson` already created.
 You can use the scripts `startRabbit.sh` and `exposeMySql.sh` to start them, but you need the docker running in our machine.

 The services are independent, so you can make them up in any order.
 These are the ports after run: